CaliKane/ScriptObservatory/README.md

-The goal of the ScriptObservatory project is to extend the idea behind the [SSL Observatory](https://www.eff.org/observatory) by recording and organizing the **_live content_** people see on the internet.
+The goal of the ScriptObservatory project is to extend the idea behind the [SSL Observatory](https://www.eff.org/observatory) by recording and organizing information about the **_live content_** people are seeing on the internet.

 Initially, the only objects that the ScriptObservatory extension will target for analysis will be JavaScript files.
-Eventually, this may be extended to analyze other content, such as flash objects and iframes.
+Eventually, this may be extended to analyze other content like flash objects and iframes.

 Want to browse the data?
 [Click here](https://www.scriptobservatory.org)